How to turn company expertise into a recognizable body of thought

 That premise can guide a wide range of content:

-AI governance becomes partly a question of who remains accountable for machine-assisted decisions.
+| AI governance | Who remains accountable for machine-assisted decisions? |

-Global operations become a question of which decisions belong centrally and which belong locally.
+| Global operations | Which decisions belong centrally, and which belong locally? |

 The topics may differ, but the reasoning remains recognizable.
 This is how a company develops a body of thought rather than a collection of assets.